Extracting narrative signals from public discourse: a network-based approach: Introduction

 One recurring method in the literature on machine-guided narrative analysis, is to extract ``who does what to whom'' relations from text based on syntactical dependency relations, specifically grammatical subject-verb-object relations.
 Here, an important distinction can be made between approaches relying solely on syntactical relations in text, typically those of subjects, verbs and objects (SVO relations) and approaches based on \textit{semantic role labelling}, which hinge on abstract models of the role a given argument plays in the event described by the predicate \citep{Jurafsky2024}.
 The former rely on hand-annotations in dependency tree banks, while the latter typically rely on hand-annotations from the Proposition Bank (PropBank) \citep{Palmer2005} on which algorithms are trained to extract semantic roles like ``agent'', ``patient'', ``instrument'' from sentences.
 Verbs are sense-disambiguated into \textit{frames} that each have their specific sets of possible argument roles.
 This allows for a distinction between propositions like ``running a bank'' (encoded in the PropBank frame ``run.01'') and ``running to the bank'' (encoded as ``run.02''), which prove useful for the analysis of narratives.

-\citet{Sudhahar2015} systematically extract SVO relations from a large corpus and statistically determine the most central subjects and objects, as well as their most frequent relations in the text.
+Such extracted relations naturally induce a network between the extracted entities.
+Various works have exploited these networks in order to approach the underlying narratives present in the corpus.
+Since the present work follows this line of research, we briefly survey existing network-based methods for the analysis of narratives.
+While the use of networks as an abstraction is common to most of those approaches, what actually constitutes a narrative differs between them. \citet{Sudhahar2015} systematically extract SVO relations from a large corpus and statistically determine the most central subjects and objects, as well as their most frequent relations in the text.
 Labeling these relations as positive \textit{versus} negative, they inductively discover communities of endorsement and opposition in texts about the US elections. \citet{Stuhler2022} uses dependency parsers for sociological inquiry by developing a custom variant of semantic role labeling.
 This, for instance, allows the author to systematically observe large-scale patterns of interactions between male and female actors, and extract the main semantic motifs associated to the pronoun ``we'' in presidential campaign speeches in the US. \citet{Ash2023} use semantic role labeling to extract the argument structure (``who does what to whom'') from sentences in order to describe relations between entity groups.
-For them, each relation between such grouped concepts (e.g. ``God bless America'') is thereby considered a narrative. \citet{Zhao2024} extract ``narrative fragments'' from a large number of social media posts using SRL and aggregate them into a ``narrative network''.
+For the authors, each relation between such grouped concepts (e.g. ``God bless America'') is thereby considered a narrative. \citet{Zhao2024} extract ``narrative fragments'' from a large number of social media posts using SRL and aggregate them into a ``narrative network''.
 This allows them to identify ``narrative shifts'' in discussions around Covid and the French presidential elections.
-In literary science, \citet{Tenen2022} uses semantic role labeling to extract the main characters of a novel and map out their relationships with respect to what the author calls ``relational agency''.
-Finally, going beyond actantial models and focusing on the \textit{event} as the core narrative element, \citet{Bearman2000} model narratives as networks by hand-coding life stories where each node is an event and links designate causal relationships between them.